colbyprior/speedies/docs/7. Warbands Generated/Ratlings.md

 | Sneaky Rat | X | X |  | X |  | X | 0 |

 ## Warband Special Skills
+### Keen Tail
+*Ratlings*

+This unit can use their tail to equip a one handed weapon as though it was another arm gaining an extra attack.